Hathaichanok27/Octocat/README.md

 Hi, this is Octocat.
-I'm going to show you how i use
+I will be going to show you how i use
 Let's start with git init